lewis-wow/Kiq/README.md

 ## Inspiration

-React.js for virtual DOM, components and performance tips Jason Yu that creates simple virtual DOM library in about 50 minutes
+React.js, Jason Yu that creates simple virtual DOM library in about 50 minutes

 ## Goal